Parks are the new playgrounds

 Parks are definitely underrated.
 After all, here are these open green spaces, just sitting there looking pretty, waiting for people to take advantage of their ability to both entertain small children and give adults the respite they crave.
-Parks inspire health and wellness, fitness and frivolity, social fulfillment and more.
+Parks inspire health and wellness, fitness and frivolity, social fulfilment and more.
 If you haven’t visited a park lately, you really, really should.
 But if you’re looking for something more than your standard strolling or sitting, read on for a few park-centric activities that will nourish your body, mind and spirit.

 The breeze is gentle, the birds are chirping, and everything would feel perfectly calm… if it wasn’t for the adrenaline coursing through your veins as you do everything in your power to avoid toppling the tower.
 Yes, parks are the perfect places for a little bit of friendly competition, whether you’re battling with blocks, kicking a ball or seeing who can roll fastest down the nearest grassy knoll.
 The same goes for any game including, but not limited to: badminton, boules, board games, card games, croquet, grip ball, football, frisbee, throw and catch, egg and spoon races… the possibilities are endless.